bonifield/helpers/thehive/README.md

 # TheHive API Examples

-`send-alert.py` and `case-actions.py` demonstrate:
+`send-alert.py`
-- creating alerts in TheHive
+- sending an alert with observables
+- attaching files to that alert `send-alert-promote-to-case.py`
+- sending an alert with observables
-- attaching files to alerts
+- attaching files to that alert
-- promoting alerts to cases
+- promoting the alert to a case
+`case-actions.py`
+- getting case ID and number
-- adding files to cases
+- adding observables to a case using multiple methods
+- getting case observables
-- downloading case files
+- uploading and downloading case attachments `merge-alerts-into-cases.py`
+- using filters to locate relevant alerts by status, time, observable
+- merging alerts into a case `find-alerts-cases-observables.py`
+- using filters to locate relevant alerts and cases by status, time, observable
+- finding alerts with desired observables
+- finding cases with desired observables

 These scripts require you to have:
 - TheHive5 running